 HMRC will now accept IHT100 inheritance tax (IHT) account forms that have not been physically signed by the trustees, provided certain prescribed wording is used, even where the trustees have not engaged a professional agent.
-This goes further than last month's concession that printed signatures would be accepted where a professional agent is actin.
+This goes further than previous concessions that printed signatures would be accepted where a professional agent is actin.
 However, it has attracted warnings that assets could be distributed fraudulently to benefit certain individuals without the knowledge of all the personal representatives or trustees, or forms are submitted that vary from the agreed version.

 Wales withholds economic support from non-resident businesses in low-tax jurisdictions

 The devolved Welsh government has announced that businesses owned by a company or individual living in a '100 per cent tax haven' will not be eligible for financial support from the Welsh government's economic resilience fund, which is offering GBP500 million of grant support to distressed firms.
 The policy will affect only a small number of large organisations, said the National Assembly of Wales’ Minister for Finance Rebecca Evans.